Pacing your story feature

 Color the fast-paced scenes in red and the slow-paced scenes in blue.
 You can use text colors on your computer or highlighter pencils or markers.

-You want to write and rewrite keeping in mind the pace and rhythm of each scene.
+You want to write and rewrite, keeping in mind the pace and rhythm of each scene.

 Conclusion

-Now, with these tricks you can increase the pace of your action scenes and slow the pace of your other scenes.
-Whether fast or slow you want to write strong sentences that will keep your reader turning pages.
+Now, with these tricks, you can increase the pace of your action scenes and slow the pace of your other scenes.
+Whether fast or slow, you want to write strong sentences that will keep your reader turning pages.

 We hope this post has stimulated your thinking.
 We encourage you to continue discovering better ways to express yourself.
-You may still be unsure about your skills.
-But with practice and imagination your creative writing can take you on a wonderful journey.
+You may still be unsure about your skills, but with practice and imagination, your creative writing can take you on a wonderful journey.

 Is pacing easier or harder than you thought?
 Why?